sensible-hq/sensible-docs/readme-sync/v0/integrations/1000 - zapier/index.md

 For more information, see an  [example Zap](https://zapier.com/shared/89bc08c43e753cae2483de6909dea250dbb47155).

-**Limitations**
+**Action Limitations**

-- For the Sensible action, If you select **New file in folder**  event in Google drive folder, Zapier ignores uploaded files whose create or modified date is older than 4 days.
+- If you select **New file in folder**  event in Google drive folder, Zapier ignores uploaded files whose create or modified date is older than 4 days.
-- Sensible's Zapier action can't filter extraction status, so Zapier can send incomplete or failed extractions to the data destination.
+- The Sensible action can't filter extraction status, so Zapier can send incomplete or failed extractions to the data destination.
 To avoid this, add a Zapier delay in your Zap.